 However, like any supplement, it may have some side effects, including:

-Gastrointestinal Issues: Some people may experience digestive issues like nausea, vomiting, diarrhea, or stomach upset when taking NMN, but based on current studies and tracking these are very rare.
+- Gastrointestinal Issues: Some people may experience digestive issues like nausea, vomiting, diarrhoea, or stomach upset when taking NMN, but based on current studies and tracking these are very rare.